Table of contents:

 Software rollout in large scale, rollout status overview and rollout management.

-Create, update, start, copy and delete rollouts.
+Create, update, start (manual, auto or scheduled), copy and delete rollouts.

 Pause and resume rollouts.

 Progress monitoring for the entire rollout and the individual groups.

 Drill down to see the groups in a rollout and targets in each group.

 Selection of targets as input for the rollout based on target filter.

 Auto-splitting of the input target list based on group number defined.